Adarsh66d/Travelling-website/README.md

 # Travelling-website
-Travelling website useful to traveler.
+Travelling website useful for traveler.
+So he can get good ides about travelling.